kcmerrill/writing/Knight Walker/Chapter 1 - Uh Oh.md

 Who gave it to you?” the gun wielding man said.
 This time in a slow cool and calculated voice.

 “I dunno man.
 I dunno what you’re talking about.
-I don’t know what any of you have been blabbering on about the past few months.
+I don’t know what any of you have been blabbering on about the past few days.
 Just get it over with.”

 The sound was deafening and the pain excruciating as my ear drum ruptured when the man pulled the trigger missing my head and hitting the stone wall behind me.
 Bits of stone scattered like missiles in all directions and a cloud of dust began to rise.
 My head ringing, struggling to breathe and blood trickling now from my ear I didn’t know how much longer I’d remain conscious.